sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 Suppose we want to insert some data into a few tables by default.
 If we follow up on the previous example we can consider creating a demo user for the `User` table.

 To manage all data migrations you can use seeders.
-Seed files are some change in data that can be used to populate database tables with sample or test data.
+Seed files are some changes in data that can be used to populate database tables with sample or test data.

-Let's create a seed file which will add a demo user to our `User` table.
+Let's create a seed file that will add a demo user to our `User` table.

 ```text
 npx sequelize-cli seed:generate --name demo-user
 ```

-This command will create a seed file in `seeders` folder.
-File name will look something like `XXXXXXXXXXXXXX-demo-user.js`.
+This command will create a seed file in the `seeders` folder.
+The file name will look something like `XXXXXXXXXXXXXX-demo-user.js`.
 It follows the same `up / down` semantics as the migration files.

-Now we should edit this file to insert demo user to `User` table.
+Now we should edit this file to insert the demo user to the `User` table.

 ```js
 module.exports = {